wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-technical-specifications-and-compliance.md

 <sup>* </sup>- *A capacidade útil total inclui a capacidade disponível para dados, metadados e buffers.*

-## Dimensões do compartimento e especificações de peso
+## <a name="enclosure-dimensions-and-weight-specifications"></a>Dimensões do compartimento e especificações de peso
 As tabelas a seguir listam as diversas especificações de compartimento para dimensões e peso.

-### Dimensões do compartimento
+### <a name="enclosure-dimensions"></a>Dimensões do compartimento
 A tabela a seguir lista as dimensões do compartimento em milímetros e em polegadas.

 | Compartimento | Milímetros | Polegadas |